-If you’re a Registered Dietitian, the 34-credit master’s in Nutrition and Dietetics will further develop and advance your clinical dietetics training.
+If you’re a Registered Dietitian Nutritionist or have already completed a dietetic internship, the 34-credit master’s in Nutrition and Dietetics will further develop and advance your clinical dietetics training.

 This MS is for students interested in advanced academic training in food and nutrition to further their careers in fields like medicine or dentistry.